What the Allegri Miserere obsession tells us

 I am in the business of drawing people to music.
 The first step, in my view, is understanding a person's relationship to music and the Allegri phenomenon provides some interesting insight on what draws us to music.

-What does this tell me as a person who wants to draw people to music?
 We know that people have the capacity to experience music on a deep level and even develop a spiritual relationship with it.
 The hard part is creating the conditions for that to happen.
 We need to be in a certain state of mind to appreciate music in this way, not just passively on a Spotify playlist.
 An employee working hard on a deadline will not be in the right state of mind to appreciate music fully, but perhaps a person in a state of reflection staring at the timeless architecture of a building that will be soon be resonating a high C sung by a single human voice, might form a deep relationship with music.
 After all, music and art have one purpose—to make you feel something.
 Getting people in that state of mind is the challenge.